piotrnar/gocoin/README.md

 ## Download sources
 Two extra  packages are needed, that are not included in the default set of Go libraries.
 You need to download them, before building Gocoin.
-In order to do this (having Mercurial installed in your system), simply execute the following commands:
+In order to do this, simply execute the following commands:

 	go get code.google.com/p/go.crypto/ripemd160
 	go get code.google.com/p/snappy-go/snappy

-Assuming that you also have Git installed, use `go get` to fetch and install (in the right place, inside your GOPATH) Gocoin sources for you:
+Now use `go get` to fetch and install Gocoin sources for you:

 	go get github.com/piotrnar/gocoin

-Note: if you do not have Mercurial and/or Git installed, you can download the three packages manually, but then make sure to have them extracted in the right location within your GOPATH folder.

-## If you can, have gcc
-It is recommended to have gcc complier installed in your system, to get advantage of performance improvements and memory usage optimizations.

-For Windows install mingw, or rather mingw64 since the client node needs 64-bit architecture.
+_Note: the sources will be installed within your GOPATH folder._

 ### Not having gcc

-Not having a compatible gcc installed in your system, trying to build the software, you will likely see an error like this:
+Not having a compatible `gcc` installed in your system, trying to build the software, you will likely see an error like this:

 	# github.com/piotrnar/gocoin/lib/qdb
 	exec: "gcc": executable file not found in %PATH%